6 Things to Look for if You Suspect Elder Neglect

 Bedsores result from unrelieved pressure on the skin.
 To prevent them, caregivers must regularly help patients roll over onto one side or the other to relieve pressure on the buttocks, the back, and the backside of the legs.
 Failure to do this can indicate neglect.

 In conclusion, be aware that none of these symptoms taken individually is cause for immediate concern that your loved one is a victim of elder neglect.
+Always remember that early intervention can prevent further harm.
+Regularly communicating with both the elderly individual and their caregivers, along with periodic checks and professional consultations, can ensure the safety and well-being of your loved ones.
 However, if a pattern of neglect becomes apparent, you should takes steps to make sure your loved one is safe and receives proper care.